Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 It might help to create a little “anti-diet” “virtual” survival folder or box.

-Think about your food rules and try to distance yourself from them.
+Think about your food rules (which come from the food police way of thinking), and try to distance yourself from them.
 You can do this verbally and through writing.

 Why are these rules in the first place?
 We aren’t born with food rules so it can be helpful to identify how they originated.

-Once you know your food rules and have an idea how they originated, it’s easier to tackle challenging them.
+Once you know your food rules and have an idea how they originated, it’s easier to tackle challenging them and practice food flexibility.

 If we let go of our food rules, most of the time we can let go of any guilt surrounding food.

-Yes, the holidays are well known for their Christmas cookies, eggnog and pies, but maybe you need reminding that you can really have these foods at any time.
+Yes, the holidays are well known for their Christmas recipe favorites – Christmas cookies, eggnog, apple crisp and pies, but maybe you need reminding that you can really have these foods at any time.

 You can still have Christmas cookies in the summer if you truly want them.
-Giving yourself permission to do so can help take away that “last supper effect,” or out of control feeling.
+Giving yourself unconditional permission to eat at any time so can help take away that “last supper effect,” or out of control feeling.

 It may even help to repeat to yourself, “there’s nothing special about festive foods.”
 These “festive foods” are available all year round – we just see them in higher frequency during the holiday season.